andyneff/docker-amanda/README.md

 docker, now run!"
 So here is my docker solution

-While Amanda can be run on a single computer I focused on the setup for me where I had a single backup "Amanda server" and come "Amanda clients".
+While Amanda can be run on a single computer I focused on the setup for me where I had a single backup "Amanda server" and some "Amanda clients".
 In Amanda, the clients actually run daemons and the server connects to the client.
 The clients become the easier part to configure.